governance-game/governance-game/CONTRIBUTING.md

 If you've never used GitHub, get up to speed with [Understanding the GitHub flow](https://guides.github.com/introduction/flow/) or follow one of the great free interactive courses in the [GitHub learning lab](https://lab.github.com/) on working with GitHub and Markdown, the syntax this project's documentation is in.

-This project is [licensed CC0](LICENSE.md).
+This project is [licensed CC 0](LICENSE.md).
 By contributing you agree to release all your contributions to it under the same license.

 ### 1. Make your changes